Ready to find the perfect college degree?

 Although a graduate degree is looked upon as the premier degree, there are several top-paying careers with a Bachelor’s in Accounting.
-Whether a candidate wants to work as an accountant, an auditor or an appraiser, there are several very good career choices available to someone possessing an accounting bachelor’s degree.
+D you want to work as an accountant?
+An auditor or an appraiser?
+There are several very good career choices available if you have an accounting bachelor’s degree.
 The good news is also that these programs only take four years to complete, yet they prepare students for work in several industries and various positions.
 Here are five high-paying careers for someone with a Bachelor’s in Accounting.

 1. Public Accountant

 Public accountant is probably the most chosen career path for individuals with a Bachelor’s in Accounting.
 Public accountants may head their private firms or may be part of a team of accountants working for a large accounting firm.
-They may choose to work with a variety of clients or choose to work exclusively with just a few clients.
-Their duties include doing audits, compiling monthly statements, maintaining financial records or completing tax returns.
-Public accountants may also provide services related to international mergers, acquisitions and trades.
+They may choose to work with a variety of clients.
+They may choose to work exclusively with just a few clients.
+Their duties include:

 2. Forensic Accountant

-Forensic accounting is an exciting branch of accounting because forensic accountants not only get to work with numbers, but they also use their knowledge of finances to help solve crimes.
+Forensic accounting is an exciting branch of accounting.
+Forensic accountants not only get to work with numbers, but they also use their knowledge of finances to help solve crimes.
 They typically work for government agencies helping to investigate criminal activities or financial compliance.
-Other duties of a forensic accountant include conducting tax audits, reviewing financial statements and ensuring companies comply with the law.
-Forensic accountants may work for accounting firms or government agencies like the Internal Revenue Service, the Security and Exchange Commission or the Federal Bureau of Investigations.
+Other duties of a forensic accountant include:

 3. Tax Examiner

 While tax forms may seem boring to many people, this is not the case with tax examiners.
 Tax examiners make a career out of working in the tax field.
-Also known as tax collectors, tax examiners may work independently assisting businesses and individual citizens in paying taxes, or they may work for government agencies.
+They’re also known as tax collectors.
+They may work independently, assisting businesses and individual citizens in paying taxes.
+They may work for government agencies.
 They collect financial data, gather information from clients and make sure the correct amount of taxes are being paid.
 Reviewing tax returns for omissions and errors is a huge part of their job.
-Tax examiners have to keep abreast of changing regulations and tax laws they can be as accurate as possible in their work.
+Tax examiners have to keep abreast of changing regulations and tax laws.
+They must be as accurate as possible in their work.